On feebly compact inverse primitive (semi)topological semigroups: Feebly compact topological Brandt -extensions of topological semigroups and primitive inverse semitopological semigroups

-The structure of primitive Hausdorff pseudocompact topological inverse semigroup is described in \cite{GutikPavlyk2013??}.
-There is proved that every primitive Hausdorff pseudocompact topological inverse semigroup $S$ is topologically isomorphic to the orthogonal sum $\sum_{i\in\mathscr{I}}B_{\lambda_{i}}(G_i)$ of topological Brandt $\lambda_i$-extensions $B_{\lambda_i}(G_i)$ of pseudocompact topological groups $G_i$ in the class of topological inverse semigroups for some finite cardinals $\lambda_i\geqslant 1$.
-Also there is described a base of the topology of a primitive Hausdorff pseudocompact topological inverse semigroup.
+The structure of primitive Hausdorff feebly compact topological inverse semigroup is described in \cite{GutikPavlyk2013??}.
+It is proved that every primitive Hausdorff feebly compact topological inverse semigroup $S$ is topologically isomorphic to the orthogonal sum $\sum_{i\in\mathscr{I}}B_{\lambda_{i}}(G_i)$ of topological Brandt $\lambda_i$-extensions $B_{\lambda_i}(G_i)$ of pseudocompact topological groups $G_i$ in the class of topological inverse semigroups for some finite cardinals $\lambda_i\geqslant 1$.
+Also, \cite{GutikPavlyk2013??} contains a description of a base of the topology of a primitive Hausdorff feebly compact topological inverse semigroup.
 Similar results for primitive Hausdorff countably compact topological inverse semigroups and Hausdorff compact topological inverse semigroups were obtained in \cite{BerezovskiGutikPavlyk2010}.

-The following example shows that counterparts of these results do not hold for primitive Hausdorff compact (and hence countably compact and pseudocompact) semitopological inverse semigroups with continuous inversion.
+The following example shows that counterparts of these results do not hold for primitive Hausdorff compact (and hence countably compact and feebly compact) semitopological inverse semigroups with continuous inversion.